The Mousetrap: History

 The play had to be renamed at the insistence of Emile Littler, who had produced a play called Three Blind Mice in the West End before the Second World War.
 The suggestion to call it The Mousetrap came from Christie's son-in-law, Anthony Hicks.
-In William Shakespeare's play Hamlet, "The Mousetrap" is Hamlet's answer to Claudius's inquiry about the name of the play whose prologue and first scene the court has just observed (III, ii).
-The play is actually The Murder of Gonzago, but Hamlet answers metaphorically, since "the play's the thing" in which he intends to "catch the conscience of the king."
-The nursery rhyme "Three Blind Mice" or its tune is heard a few times during the play.

 The play's longevity has ensured its popularity with tourists from around the world.
 In 1997, at the initiative of producer Stephen Waley-Cohen, the theatrical education charity Mousetrap Theatre Projects was launched, helping young people experience London's theatre.

-The play's storyline is set at "the present", which presumably means England as it was around the time when the play came out in 1952, including postwar continuation of World War II rationing.

 Tom Stoppard's 1968 play The Real Inspector Hound parodies many elements of The Mousetrap, including the surprise ending.